[SEE ALSO this page of YouTube videos of our work]|

 chant which feels akin to their own practice.

-universality?
+could explain this universality?
 Perhaps it has something to do with the

 fact that the Gregorian chant is inseparable from the deepest roots of

 Western music, occurring right at that mysterious juncture before the

-distinction between "Eastern" and "Western" began to emerge with the advent of
+distinction between "Eastern" and "Western" began to emerge with the

-still, we began to incorporate percussion and
+improvisation.
+Going further still, we began to incorporate percussion and

 instrumental sounds from the Middle-East, India, and Africa, and even

 electronic sounds, into our own chant compositions and into chants taken

 directly from ancient souces.
-Our work then expanded to include other world traditions, as
+Our work then expanded to include other

-Essential which is in us all, here and now, in sound and
+relation to the Essential which is in us all, here and now, in sound and